-If your business has an aggregated turnover of less than $10 million, you can choose to calculate your goods and service tax (GST) using a cash method of accounting.
-What does this mean?
 Your internal finance team will only include transactions in tax reporting when money changes hands.
-In other words, when you make a sale, you’re not responsible for recording it until you actually get paid.
+In other words, when you make a sale, you don’t have to record revenue until you actually get paid.

 What are the main differences between cash and accrual basis accounting?

-Cash vs. accrual accounting differ primarily in the way you keep records and detail your cash flow.
-Here is a simple breakdown.
+Cash vs. accrual accounting differs primarily in the way you keep records and detail your cash flow.

-This type of record-keeping is more complex, but also yields a more accurate picture of your total financial earnings and expenses.
-You’re not tracking just actual funds, but also expected income and costs.
+Accrual is more complex but also gives you a more accurate picture of your finances.
+You’re not tracking only actual funds, but also expected income and costs.
 If you have a floor installation business, for instance, you would report the project when it’s done — even if the final invoice is outstanding.
-This doesn’t give you the most accurate picture of real cash flow, since you’re counting income that isn’t on hand yet.
-The reporting is more complex because you are recording money owed to you and money you owe.

-Either method may work for small businesses, but large businesses should stick with accrual basis accounting.
-Your internal finance team may need to include a bookkeeping service given how much more involved accrual basis accounting is than simple cash record keeping.
+Either method works for small businesses, but large businesses should stick with accrual.
+Your internal finance team may need an online bookkeeping service to help with accrual accounting.

-Small businesses can choose between cash basis or accrual basis accounting, with cash basis accounting ideal for businesses that deal in small cash transactions.
+Small businesses can choose between the two accounting methods.
 Larger companies must use accrual basis accounting in Australia by law.
-But even if you don’t meet the mandatory threshold, you might want to switch to accrual basis accounting to get a better picture of outstanding debts and anticipated income.
+But even if you don’t meet the mandatory threshold, you might want to switch to accrual to get a better picture of your business finances.